elamiter/car_damage-detection/README.md

 # Car-Demage-Detection
-car-damage classification model for car insurences
+car-damage classification model for car insurances

 ### General info
 This project is about a car-damage classification model for a car insurence to simplify the regulation process with cnn (mobilenet).
 The hole model-pipeline consits of 3 different models.